Home 5 Admission Process and Information

 Admission Inquiries

-Columbia College welcomes applications from all individuals who can benefit from a program at the College.
-We encourage prospective students to visit our campus to meet our staff and students.
-We are committed to helping individuals make informed decisions about their education.
+Columbia College welcomes applications from all individuals who can benefit from our programs.
+We encourage prospective students to visit our campus to meet our staff and students, as we are committed to helping you make informed decisions about your education.

 All documents submitted in support of an application for admission become the property of Columbia College and will not be returned to the student.